EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 3.1.1.
 Natural Persons („individual members“) as well as legal entities („institutional members“) can be members of ESTES.

 3.1.2.
-Members are to be involved in the issues of trauma surgery, emergency surgery, pre-hospital care, rehabilitation, intensive care or in areas relating to the above.
+Members are to be involved clinically, in research or education in trauma surgery, emergency surgery or in areas related to the above.

 3.2.
 Acquisition of membership: